jnv/lists/README.md

 * [10PL](https://github.com/nuprl/10PL) – 10 papers that all PhD students in programming languages ought to know, for some value of 10.
 * [30-seconds-of-code](https://github.com/30-seconds/30-seconds-of-code) – JavaScript snippets you can understand in 30 seconds or less.
   - https://30secondsofcode.org/
+* [30-seconds-of-interviews](https://github.com/30-seconds/30-seconds-of-interviews) – Common interview questions to help you prepare for your next interview.
 * [a11yproject.com](https://github.com/a11yproject/a11yproject.com) – A community–driven effort to make web accessibility easier.
   - https://a11yproject.com
 * [addinslist](https://github.com/daattali/addinslist) – Useful [RStudio](https://www.rstudio.com/) addins